Kong/docs.konghq.com/app/_hub/kong-inc/statsd-advanced/_index.md

   daemon by enabling its
   [StatsD plugin](https://collectd.org/wiki/index.php/Plugin:StatsD).

+  {:.important}
+  > This plugin has been combined with the open-sourced [StatsD](/hub/kong-inc/statsd/) plugin and has been removed since 3.0.x.

   The StatsD Advanced plugin provides features not available in the open-source [StatsD](/hub/kong-inc/statsd/) plugin, such as:
   * Ability to choose status codes to log to metrics.